gregsexauer/concrete-studio/_authors/greg-sexauer.md

 image: "assets/images/Untitled.jpg"
 resume: "assets/files/resume-gregsexauer.pdf"
 ---
 Greg is currently a student at the University of Pittsburgh studying Digital Narratives & Interactive Design and Politics & Philosophy.

+Greg designed and developed this website as a project for Composing Digital Media in the Spring of 2021.